MLB Hall of Fame

 His antics and flair often overshadowed how respected he was by teammates and opponents alike.
 Elected posthumously to the Hall of Fame in 1954, Maranville remains a symbol of early baseball's heart, humor, and hustle.

-Maranville's Awards and Records
+Maranville's Awards and Honors

 • World Series champion (1914)